Skip to main content

 How to Choose Your OpenClaw Deployment Method

 Most installation guides jump straight into commands without addressing the most important question first: which method should you actually use?
-OpenClaw offers seven installation methods (installer script, npm, pnpm, source, Docker, Nix, Ansible, and experimental Bun support), but most users only need to consider three.
+OpenClaw exposes several install paths, including installer scripts, package managers, source builds, containers, Nix, Ansible, and experimental runtimes, but most users only need to choose between a local installer, a container deployment, or a developer-managed package install.
 The right choice depends on your hardware situation, your comfort level with the terminal, and whether you plan to leave the assistant running around the clock.

 Docker Compose provides process isolation, reproducible environments, and painless upgrades at the cost of slightly more complexity.
 The Docker deployment bundles OpenClaw with its own Node.js runtime inside a container, maps the gateway to 127.0.0.1:18789, and persists your configuration through Docker volumes.
 Updates become a matter of pulling the latest image and restarting the container rather than managing Node.js versions manually.
 This method is ideal for production VPS deployments, security-conscious operators who want container-level sandboxing, and teams running multiple services on the same server.
 You will need Docker Engine and Docker Compose installed beforehand, and a basic understanding of port mapping and volume mounts.

-Native npm/pnpm Install is a middle ground for developers who already manage Node.js environments professionally.
-Running npm install -g openclaw (or the pnpm equivalent) gives you complete control over the version, update cadence, and global package location.
-This approach is best suited for developers who maintain multiple Node.js tools on the same machine and want OpenClaw managed through the same package system.
+Native npm/pnpm/Bun Install is a middle ground for developers who already manage Node.js environments professionally.
+Running npm install -g openclaw@latest, pnpm add -g openclaw@latest, or bun add -g openclaw@latest gives you more control over package location and update cadence, but you still need openclaw onboard --install-daemon afterward if you want a managed Gateway service.
+For pnpm, approve global build scripts before onboarding.
 For most users, the installer script is preferable because it handles environment detection automatically.

 The following comparison captures the key trade-offs.
 If you are optimizing for detailed strategies for managing OpenClaw API costs, keep in mind that the deployment method itself has minimal impact on API expenses — the real cost driver is which LLM you connect and how frequently the assistant processes messages.